Akki-2611/Akki-2611/README.md

 - 👋 Hi, I’m Akki
 - 👀 I’m interested in learning by working on projects.
-- 🌱 I’m currently learning C++.
+- 🌱 I’m currently learning Java & DSA.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on C and C++ Projects.
 - 📫 How to reach me: ig:- e.ekta.a

 <!---